socalpython/SoCalPython.org/README.md

 ## Developing

 You can run `just --list` to see all available options.
-Anything requiring uv should be run “inside” it, e.g., `uv run just dev`.
-You can run all commands like so if you don’t want to have to actively think about it.

-1. Run `uv run just dev` to start the automa-build-and-serve process
+1. Run `just dev` to start the automa-build-and-serve process
 2. Go to [http://localhost:8000]
 3. Make changes
 4. Refresh to see changes